-The Alumnae Association is for all Lucy Cavendish College graduates.
-The Alumnae Association Committee meets once a term, and also holds an Annual General Meeting in September, and works to promote links between the alumnae and current members of the College.
+All Lucy alumnae are lifelong members of the Alumnae Association.
+The Alumnae Association Committee meets once a term, holds an Annual General Meeting in September and works to promote links between the alumnae and current members of the College.
+There are three officer positions including President, Secretary and Treasurer, in addition to the members who sit on the following sub-committees:

 Judith's career has been spent in education, in all its various forms.
 Initially she taught English in a secondary school, then as Head of Department in an FE college.
 Subsequently Judith became a teacher-educator at London University Institute of Education, working on the post-16 education programme and as a consultant on attainment initiatives for several London boroughs.
 She then returned to Cambridge-based work as course leader for a teacher-training short course at the University of Cambridge Institute of Continuing Education.
 Judith still has a great interest in English Literature and recently gained a research-based Advanced Diploma with the University of Cambridge.
 Her continuing passion for education has led her to work with the Education Department of English Heritage, as part of a team at Audley End House, providing a history discovery programme for primary school children.